 K. M. Munoz et al., "Microwave Reflection Properties of Mortar Possessing a Cyclically Ingressed Sodium Chloride Profile," Materials Evaluation, vol. 62, no. 10, pp. 1049-1056, American Society for Nondestructive Testing, Inc., Oct 2004.

 Keywords and Phrases

-Chloride Ingress; Material Characterization; Microwaves; Mortar; Composite Testing and Evaluation; Infrastructure Testing and Cement-Based Material Evaluation; Material Characterization
+Chloride Ingress; Material Characterization; Microwaves; Mortar; Composite Testing And Evaluation; Infrastructure Testing And Cement-Based Material Evaluation

 Article - Journal

 © 2004 American Society for Nondestructive Testing, Inc., All rights reserved.